atfrank/RNAPosers/README.md

 # RNAPosers
 RNAPosers: Machine-Learning Pose Classifiers for RNA Containing Complexes.

 This repo contains source code for RNAPosers' pose fingerprint and prediction (classification) modules.
 Pose fingerprint module is written in C++, and will generate executable `bin/featurize` once compiled.
 Prediction (classification) is done using Python script `src/rna_poser.py` and pre-trained classifiers with various parameter setting in `classifier/` .
 All the classifiers were trained with `Python 3.5.3` and `sklearn v0.19.2`, but should be compatible with both Python2 and Python 3 and any later version sklearn.
-The combined fingerprinting and classification process can be done by running `rna_posers.sh`.
+The combined fingerprinting and classification process can be done by running `src/run.sh`.

 **RNAPosers-plugin**: We also offer a PyMOL plugin version of RNAPosers (`rnaposerplugin.zip`) with graphical user interface as a supplement to the source code version.
 See [Using RNAPosers PyMOL plugin](#Using-RNAPosers-PyMOL-plugin) for installation instructions.